cpraveen/numa/bisect.md

 +++

 :::{exercise}
 We have used a `for` loop to perform the iterations.
-Modify the code to use `while` loop instead.
+Modify the code to use `while` loop instead and remove the check on the maximum number of iterations.
 :::

 +++